 As they say in The Shawshank Redemption: You gotta get busy living or get busy dying.
 I’ll take the living part, thank you very much.
 Costa Rica is not cheap, but it surely isn’t expensive, and there is so much more to this place than the cost of electricity or Haagen Dazs ice cream.
 It’s about quality of life, friendships and good times.
 It’s about Pura Vida and this amazing lifestyle.
 If you want cheap, I guess you gotta move to Canada.
 Say hello to the Walruses for me.

-Well, there is another rain storm brewing in the distance.
+Well, there is another rain storm brewing in the distance, but I’m not worried about the Guanacaste Costa Rica weather.
 They say lightning never strikes twice so I know now that I am bulletproof.
 I think I am just going to grab myself a cold Pilsen, take the dogs for a walk while swinging my golf club in the air.
 Bring it on man, bring it on!
 Hockey season starts soon too so I gotta run, gotta practice my singing to make Jerry proud.
 “Oh Canada, Our Home and Native Land.”
 Take care.
 Hope to see you soon.
 Hurry down.

 P.S.
 A few weeks ago, one of the greatest Canadians I have ever known died suddenly in a small plane crash.
 Riki Gourgeon was the most positive, upbeat, energetic man I have ever met.
 He just willed people to succeed and you wanted to be around him.
 I miss you my friend.
 R.I.P.
 Thanks for all your advice and support.